Yunush1/chat_app_with_nodejs/README.md

 https://github.com/RodrigoBertotti/flutter_chat_app_with_nodejs/assets/15431956/42428123-76ab-4c5c-8ba1-29321d11b74b

 <sup> 🔊 The video above contains audio, click on the right side to turn it on</sup>

+## ⚠️ Video and audio calls may not work when users are on different networks
+For some unknown reason, using TURN servers doesn't work in my and other devs tests (you can test this behavior by setting `'iceTransportPolicy': 'relay'`), which means that video and audio calls may not work when users are on different networks, if you have a suggestion you can send an email to: rodrigo@wisetap.com, thanks!

 ## Getting started